Ujjal Dosanjh

 Prior to being involved in federal politics, he spent ten years in provincial politics.
-He was elected in the Vancouver-Kensington riding in 1991 as a member of the British Columbia New Democratic Party (BC NDP) and re-elected there in 1996.
+He was elected in the Vancouver-Kensington riding in 1991 as a member of the British Columbia New Democratic Party (BC NDP) and was re-elected there in 1996.
 He served as the Attorney General of British Columbia from August 1995 to February 2000.
 When the leader of his party resigned in 1999, Dosanjh put himself forward as a candidate and won the leadership vote.
-With the win he became Canada's first Indo-Canadian provincial leader.
+With the win, he became Canada's first Indo-Canadian provincial leader.
 He served as the 33rd Premier of British Columbia until June 2001 when he lost the province's general election.
 He was the last NDP premier of the province until John Horgan was elevated to the position in 2017.

 Born in a village in the Jalandhar district of Punjab, India, Dosanjh emigrated to the United Kingdom at the age of 17 before moving to Canada almost four years later.
 He worked numerous manual labour jobs and attended university, studying political science.
 He earned his law degree at the University of British Columbia and opened his own law firm.
 He has been a vocal opponent of violence and extremism.